-"One hundred times the joy of celestial Gandharvas is one unit of the joy of the v"One hundred times the joy of the Pitris in their paradise is one unit of the joy of the Devas.
+"One hundred times the joy of celestial Gandharvas is one unit of the joy of the Pitris in their paradise.

+v"One hundred times the joy of the Pitris in their paradise is one unit of the joy of the Devas.